tsotimus/monkko/packages/orm/README.md

 # @monkko/orm

-A new modern MongoDB ORM for TypeScript.
+A new modern MongoDB ODM for TypeScript.

 Read the docs [here](https://monkko.com) for more information.